Women with coffee on laptop viewing credit score

 Why is your credit score important?

-There are many reasons why you should strive for a good credit score.
+There are many reasons you should strive for a good credit score.
 Your credit score determines whether you can:

 • Qualify for a mortgage.